A Hidden Breast Cancer

 Flash-forward to 2017 and Nicky is now fighting stage three breast cancer.
 This is a battle she doesn’t want other women to go through, and the reason she is determined to share her story.

-Thanks to your support of Australian Breast Cancer Research (ABCR) Associate Professor Wendy Ingman has proved women with dense breasts are at a higher risk of developing breast cancer, discovering a new driver for breast density (link to website article).
+Thanks to your support of Australian Breast Cancer Research (ABCR) Associate Professor Wendy Ingman has proved women with dense breasts are at a higher risk of developing breast cancer, discovering a new driver for breast density.
+You can read the research article here.